University of Glasgow

 1. General Regulations

-These regulations apply to all research students working furth of Glasgow, with the exceptions noted above:
+These regulations apply to all research students working furth of Glasgow:

-1.2* The research student’s supervisor(s) must ensure that all relevant persons (e.g. the Dean of Graduate Study (DOGS), the School/Research Institute Safety Officer, the leader of research laboratory where appropriate, etc.) are informed of the student’s period away.
+1.3 The research student’s supervisor(s) must ensure that all relevant persons in the University (e.g. the Dean of Graduate Study, Head of School, the School Safety Officer, the leader of the research laboratory where appropriate, etc.) are informed of the student’s period away.

-1.4 The research student’s supervisor(s) must ensure that the requirements of the QAA Guide to Good Practice for Research Supervision can continue to be met as closely as possible during his/her work furth of Glasgow.
+1.5 The research student’s supervisor(s) must ensure that the requirements of the QAA Advice and Guidance for Research Degrees can continue to be met as closely as possible during his/her work furth of Glasgow.

-1.5 For insurance purposes, research students should complete a travel insurance form when they are working furth of Glasgow and it will involve an overnight stay or air travel within the UK or a journey outwith the UK.
+1.6 For insurance purposes, research students must apply for travel insurance when they are working furth of Glasgow and it will involve an overnight stay or air travel within the UK or a journey outwith the UK.
 Students must be provided with an insurance cover note from the Finance Office prior to his/her departure.

-1.7 For periods of work furth of Glasgow which exceed six months in a three-year period, permission is also required from the relevant GSB, although applications should be channelled through the Graduate School.
-This regulation applies even if periods furth of Glasgow are discontinuous but amount in total to more than six months.
-Should it be found that a research student has unexpectedly had to spend more than six months in total working away from Glasgow, the relevant GSB should be notified retrospectively.
+1.8 For periods of work furth of Glasgow which exceed six months in a three-year period, permission is also required from the relevant Graduate School.
+This regulation applies even if periods furth of Glasgow are discontinuous but which amount in total to more than six months.
+Should it be found that a research student has unexpectedly had to spend more than six months in total working away from Glasgow, the relevant Graduate School should be notified retrospectively.

 1.8 Where necessary, applications for permission to work furth of Glasgow should be submitted in writing by the research student’s supervisor(s) to the relevant Graduate School, in the form of a letter which outlines how the relevant regulations are to be met.
 Such a letter should normally be sent at least two months in advance of the proposed period(s) away.